Terry Silver: Season 4

-After a period of time training together at Cobra Kai, Kreese comes to believe that Silver is attempting to undermine him with conflicting lessons and by suggesting Kreese has a weakness during a lesson.
-When Kreese reprimands Silver, Silver attempts to prove his loyalty by purchasing numerous properties for Cobra Kai dojos for expansion, including their original dojo.
-He also uses Johnny's son and Cobra Kai student Robby Keene to lure him into a trap to brutalize him and demoralize Johnny's students, particularly Miguel Diaz.
-Kreese orders Silver to stop beating Johnny, and a bewildered Silver gets drunk and assaults Raymond "Stingray" Porter, a former adult Cobra Kai student desperate to rejoin after Kreese rejected him earlier.
+After training together at Cobra Kai, Kreese decides that Silver is attempting to undermine him with conflicting lessons.
+When Kreese reprimands Silver, he attempts to prove his loyalty by purchasing numerous properties for Cobra Kai's expansion.
+Convinced Kreese wants revenge against Johnny, he uses his son and Cobra Kai student Robby Keene to lure Johnny into a trap to brutalize him and demoralize Johnny's students.
+Kreese orders Silver to stop beating Johnny, causing Silver to get drunk.
+In his rage due to his disillusionment and resentment towards Kreese, he furiously and violently assaults Raymond "Stingray" Porter, a former adult Cobra Kai student.
+He then coerces Stingray to frame Kreese for his beating under the condition he will be able to rejoin Cobra Kai.

-During the tournament, Silver and Kreese give conflicting instructions to their students, straining their relationship further, though they eventually win the tournament after Tory Nichols defeats Samantha LaRusso in the female division.
-He later announces that Cobra Kai will be expanding as a franchise all across the Valley, while abandoning the original dojo, much to Kreese's dismay.
-However, after the tournament, unknown to everyone (sans Tory) Silver had paid off the referees into bribing the matches in Cobra Kai's favor.
+During the tournament, Silver and Kreese give conflicting instructions to their students, though they eventually win the tournament after Tory Nichols defeats Samantha LaRusso in the female division.
+He later announces that Cobra Kai will expand as a franchise all across the Valley.
+After the tournament, Tory overhears that Silver had paid off the referees to call the matches in Cobra Kai's favor.
 Later, while Silver and Kreese celebrate their victory at Silver's beach house, Silver proceeds to tell Kreese that his weakness is Johnny.
-A resentful Silver then admits his own weakness for Kreese by pledging a life debt to him and decides to do away with it by ending their friendship and having Kreese framed for attempted murder and aggravated assault, as Silver had coerced Stingray to frame Kreese for his beating under the condition he will be able to rejoin Cobra Kai.
-As Kreese is apprehended by the police, he furiously swears revenge on Silver, who tauntingly promises to recruit some "old friends" to teach at the new Cobra Kai dojos and to defeat Daniel and Johnny once and for all.
-With Kreese behind bars, Silver takes complete control of Cobra Kai for himself.
+Accusing Kreese of caring more about Johnny than restoring their friendship, Silver admits his own weakness for Kreese by pledging a life debt to him.
+Silver declares he is no longer in debt to Kreese and ends their friendship by having him framed for the attack on Stingray.
+As Kreese is apprehended by the police, he furiously swears revenge on Silver, who promises to recruit some "old friends" to teach at the new Cobra Kai dojos and to defeat Daniel and Johnny.
+With Kreese behind bars, Silver takes complete control of Cobra Kai.